How to Write Your Vows

 For an elopement the vows are one of the most important and impactful part of the entire day!
 It personalizes the whole wedding ceremony and it is the perfect way to start your marriage together!
 Writing your vows doesn’t have to be complicated and time consuming, but I do recommend starting early and not leaving this part to the last minute.
-Here are some tips and ideas of how to write and what to write about.
+Here are some tips and ideas of how to write your vows and what to write about.

 In my opinion, the vows should be about 3-7min long per person.
 This is your chance to tell your loved one how much they actually mean to you.
 People tend not to take time for this during everyday life, but this is your chance!
 If not during the wedding ceremony then when?
 Also, 3-5min is long enough so that you can actually go in more deeply than just “I love you” and “thank you for everything”.